woosley/pydockerreg/README.md

-# pydockereg
+# pydockerreg

-pydockerreg is a command line shell to talk with registry
+pydockerreg is a command line shell to talk with your private registry